sadiralewis/sadiralewis.github.io/research.md

 ## Exceptives

-As a part of a research project titled [Variation in Exceptive Structures] funded by the National Science Foundation (Grants BCS-2116343 and BCS-2116344) led by [Masha Polisnksky] and [Eric Potsdam], I am investigating the nature of exceptive constructions in Thai.
+As a part of the research project [Variation in Exceptive Structures] funded by the National Science Foundation (Grants BCS-2116343 and BCS-2116344), led by [Masha Polisnksky] and [Eric Potsdam], I am investigating the nature of exceptive constructions in Thai.
 Please Navigate to this [webpage] to learn more about the grant project.

 ## Copular Syntax in Kaqchikel